List of South African submissions for the Academy Award for Best International Feature Film

 South Africa has submitted films for the Academy Award for Best International Feature Film since 1989.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-Two South African films have been nominated for the Academy Award for Best Foreign Language Film: Darrell Roodt's Yesterday and Gavin Hood's Tsotsi.
-Hood's Tsotsi won the Academy Award for Best Foreign Language Film at the 78th Academy Awards, being the only South African film to do so.
+As of 2025, South Africa was nominated twice, and won once for Gavin Hood's Tsotsi in 2005.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+2010's Life, Above All and 2017's The Wound made into the shortlisted finalists, but were not nominated.

 Below is a list of the films that have been submitted by South Africa for review by the Academy for the award by year and the respective Academy Awards ceremony.